bytefish/ElasticUtils/README.md

 ## Description ##

-``elasticutils`` is a library for working with Elasticsearch 2.x and Elasticsearch 5.x in Java.
+[ElasticUtils] is a library for working with Elasticsearch 2.x and Elasticsearch 5.x in Java.

+The Elasticsearch Java API is quite complex when it comes to the Bulk Insert API and the Mapping API.
+So I wrote the [ElasticUtils] library, which hides most of the complexity when working with Elasticsearch API.
+It greatly simplifies working with the Elasticsearch
-It greatly simplifies working with the Elasticsearch Mapping API and the Bulk Insert API.
+Mapping API and the Bulk Insert API.

 ## Maven Dependencies ##